Corruption in Nigeria: Public institutions perceived as corrupt

-In February 2019, it was reported that Nigerian Police Force officers commonly gained extra money by extorting local residents of the sum of 50 Nigerian naira.
+In February 2019, it was reported that Nigerian Police Force officers commonly gained extra money by extorting local residents the sum of 50 Nigerian naira.
 On July 30, 2019, three Nigeria Police Force Officers from Anambra State were arrested on charges of extorting three residents.
 On March 9, 2020, two Nigeria Police Force officers from Lagos, Assistant Superintendent of Police (ASP) Adebayo Ojo and Sergeant Adeleke Mojisola were both arrested on charges of extorting a woman.
 The next day, another Nigeria Police Force officer from Lagos, Inspector Taloju Martins, was arrested after being caught on camera extorting a motorist.

-On Transparency International's 2022 Corruption Perceptions Index, Nigeria scored 24 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Nigeria ranked 150th among the 180 countries in the Index, where the country ranked last is perceived to have the most corrupt public sector.
-For comparison, the best score was 90 (ranked 1), the worst score was 12 (ranked 180), and the average score was 43.
+On Transparency International's 2024 Corruption Perceptions Index, Nigeria scored 26 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+When ranked by score, Nigeria ranked 140th among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
+For comparison with regional scores, the average score among sub-Saharan African countries was 33.
+The best score in sub-Saharan Africa was 72 and the worst score was 8.
+For comparison with worldwide scores, the best score was 90 (ranked 1), the average score was 43, and the worst score was 8 (ranked 180).

+A 2024 survey conducted by the Chatham House Africa Programme’s Social Norms and Accountable Governance (SNAG) project found that 61 per cent of Nigerian households believe that judges in Nigeria were likely to accept bribes to influence their rulings.
+The paper also indicated that "74 per cent and 78 per cent of respondents expect officials in charge of state procurement and private contractors to routinely divert money from public contracts for personal use."